- Cancer, sex, and sexuality

 When dating, people who have had cancer often avoid talking about their illness.
 At a time when closeness is so important, it can seem risky to draw a potential lover’s attention to your problems.
 During treatment, you may want to be brave and not complain.
-And after the cancer has been controlled, you may want to forget that it ever happened.
+And after the cancer has been controlled, you might want to forget that it ever happened.

 Sometimes you can ignore the cancer.
 But when a relationship becomes serious, silence is not the best plan.
 Before you and your partner decide to make a strong commitment, you should talk about cancer.
 This is especially true if the length of your life or your fertility has been affected.
-Otherwise, cancer may become a secret that is hard to keep and will limit your ability to confide in your partner.
+Otherwise, cancer may become a secret that’s hard to keep and will limit your ability to confide in your partner.
 A loving partner needs to accept you as you are.

 When to talk about your cancer

-It is always a delicate choice when deciding to tell a new or prospective lover about your cancer.
+It’s always a delicate choice when deciding to tell a new or prospective lover about your cancer.
 Ideally, a couple should discuss cancer when a relationship begins to get serious.

 How to bring it up